n42k/OpenRCT2/reports/report1.md

 ## Development Process <a name="development_process"></a>
 ### Initial development <a name="initial_development"></a>
-Having its roots in the hands of a single person, it didn't start with a specific development process.
-However, it was reverse engineered *(1)* from the original game executable in an interesting way: a single function was re-implemented from the executable at a time and, by use of regression testing against the original game, tested to make sure it does what it's supposed to do.
+Having its roots in the hands of a single person, it most likely didn't start with a specific development process.
+However, it was reverse engineered *(1)* from the original game executable in an interesting way: a single function was re-implemented from the executable at a time and, by use of regression testing against the original game, tested together with the original game's functions to make sure its functionality is exactly equal.
+This way, after implementing all functions correctly, we should have a perfect standalone executable.

-*(1)* Reverse engineering is the process of collecting information about an object as to check/understand its functionality.
-In software, reverse engineering is the act of reverting the machine code of a program back to its source code form with either of the following objectives:
+*(1)* Reverse engineering is the act of reverting the machine code of a program back to its source code form with either of the following objectives:
 * Study how a program works;
 * The original source code was lost and we want to recover it;
 * Boost a program's performance;
 * Correct eventual bugs;
 * Identify malicious code on a program;
-* Improve it's portability.
+* Improve its portability.

 *In the OpenRCT2 project most of these apply.*

 ### Current development <a name="current_development"></a>
-At the current time, there are many collaborators for the project's evolution, even though the founder continues to be the largest contributor.
-The contributors join together in a chatroom (gitter.im) to exchange ideas about the project itself and the various improvements that can be done to it.
+At the current time, there are many collaborators in the project, even though the founder continues to be the largest contributor.
+The contributors join together in a chatroom ([gitter.im](https://gitter.im/OpenRCT2/OpenRCT2)) to exchange ideas about the project itself and the various improvements that can be done to it.
 Periodically, new stable releases are launched, with several updates and bugfixes.

 The project uses the gitflow workflow.
 It's centered around the use of a vast set of new commands, each executing a group of tasks in a predefined order.
 This does not replace git, it's only a set of scripts that use the standard git commands in a smart way.
 It's possible to use the standard git commands, in the correct order and with the right arguments, to follow a specific workflow.
-However, using gitflow it is not necessary to memorize these.
+However, using gitflow it's not necessary to memorize these.

 ## Opinions, critics and alternatives <a name="opinions"></a>
 Initially, the project was started by a single person.
 This is not necessarily a bad thing.
 However, compared to other C projects, which have 19% of all source code lines as comments, OpenRCT2 has 7%, which could mean that the code isn't well-documented and organized, according to [openhub](https://www.openhub.net/p/OpenRCT2/factoids#FactoidCommentsVeryLow).